observablehq/runtime/README.md

 }
 ```

-The *notebook* may contain multiple modules as when the main module contains imports.
+The *notebook* may contain multiple modules, as when the main module contains imports.
 For example:

 ```js
 const notebook = {